10 Best Beaches in Santorini

 7. Pori Beach

 A staircase provides access to the beach, which is delightfully tranquil.
 This beach mainly appeals to locals, but it is a good choice for tourists who prefer to sunbathe and relax without the crowds of Santorini's more developed beaches.
+This small, quiet beach is also ideal for swimming.

 Pori Beach features a shoreline of black sand and pebbles lapped up by crystalline waters.
 The beach has no facilities except for a traditional taverna restaurant located on a hillside overlooking the shoreline.
 The restaurant is known for its exceptional fresh seafood.